-Outcomes for SEND students in 2023 was excellent, with high levels of progress across the curriculum, and in fact higher than for their peers without SEND overall!
+Outcomes for SEND students is consistently excellent, with high levels of progress across the curriculum, and in fact higher than for their peers without SEND overall in some recent years!
 An external review of our provision for students with special educational needs was undertaken in September 2019.
 Feedback was glowing.
 The structures, quality of support, intervention strategies, assessment and monitoring processes, and much more were all seen to be excellent.
 Our SENDCo was highly praised by staff, parents, students and the review team for her exceptional knowledge and for going above and beyond for the students in her care.